Changes to previous guidance

 - the Citizens Advice website or the free Citizens Advice Helpline on 0800 028 1456, (Monday to Friday, office hours)

-There is guidance for employers and employees on making the workplace safe for people at highest risk.
-This includes employer responsibilities to carry out regular workplace risk assessments, individual risk assessments, and additional steps people can take to keep themselves safe.
+Read the guidance for employers and employees on making the workplace safer for people at highest risk.
+This includes employer responsibilities to carry out regular workplace risk assessments, individual risk assessments, and additional steps people can take to keep themselves safer.

 Children and young people in the highest risk group

-The Chief Medical Officer’s advice beyond level 0, is that children and young people on the highest risk list can follow the same advice as for the rest of the population.
+The Chief Medical Officer’s advice, is that children and young people on the highest risk list can follow the same advice as for the rest of the population.
 This includes attending education and childcare, unless their clinician has advised them otherwise individually.